espinr/activioty/README.md

 ![Activ-IoTy Infographic][infographic]

 * **Open timekeeping**: Running, cycling, skating… are sports where reliable timekeeping is crucial.
 Current solutions are proprietary and not interoperable.
-ActivIoTy is a platform that enables efficient sports timekeeping based on open standards.
+ActivIoTy Timekeeping is a platform that enables efficient sports timekeeping based on open standards.

    [Protocols and foundations of Activ-IoTy](./docs/protocols.md)

-* **Low cost**: ActivIoTy design is focused on low-cost devices.
+* **Low cost**: ActivIoTy Timekeeping design is focused on low-cost devices.
 The system is modular and supports light-performance systems (e.g., Arduino, Raspberry Pi,…).
 Flexibility and scalability is a must, so it will enable integration with other external timekeeping and competition management systems.
 * ***Checkpoints***: Checkpoints are devices placed along the course that will register when competitors pass through a virtual gate.
 Competitors have unique IDs that will be stored with a timestamp.
 That information will be stored locally and  send to a MQTT queuing system.

    [MQTT and Workflow of Activ-IoTy](./docs/pubsub.md)